k3nn3dy-ai/screenshot_mcp/README.md

 - **Compliance Reporting**: Visual evidence for regulatory compliance and audits
 - **Client Reporting**: Professional visual reports with AI-generated insights

-## 💼 Industry Applications

-### Cybersecurity Firms
-*"Our penetration testers use the Screenshot MCP Server to automatically capture and analyze target websites, with Claude identifying potential vulnerabilities and attack surfaces in real-time."*

-### Digital Marketing Agencies
-*"We monitor 50+ competitor websites daily.
-Claude analyzes the screenshots and alerts us to new campaigns, design changes, and market opportunities."*

-### Web Development Teams
-*"Before every deployment, we capture screenshots of key pages.
-Claude compares them with previous versions and flags any unintended visual changes."*

-### E-commerce Companies
-*"We track competitor pricing and product pages.
-Claude analyzes the screenshots and provides insights on market positioning and pricing strategies."*

-### UX Research Teams
-*"We capture user interfaces across different devices and have Claude analyze accessibility, user flow, and design consistency issues."*

 ## ⚡ Workflow Examples

 ### Security Assessment Workflow